Yes, there is a full-time diabetes educator and part-time nursing assistant.

 You can always call the clinic from 8 am to 5 pm at (928) 729-8770.
 If during non-business hours, you can call the hospital operator and ask to be connected to the labor and delivery unit to speak with an obstetric provider.

-Monday thru Friday 6:00 AM- 8:00 PM
+Monday, Tuesday, Wednesday & Friday 6:00 AM- 8:00 PM

 As a patients diagnosed with diabetes, you should be provided with information to improve your health.
 TMC offers access to a dietitian to help you manage food, a clinical pharmacist to help you manage your medications, and a diabetes educator to help you understand diabetes and manage your blood sugar.